 If you are interested in finding out more, the following resources may be helpful.
 First, for books scroll down here to Pioneers in Public Health (2017) and The Stuff of Life: Public Health in Edwardian Britain (2012).
 Then there is my ebook Housing and Hope: the influence of the interwar years in England (2016).

-You may also find these blog posts of interest:
+You may also find these blog posts and article of interest:

 February 2017 (EHRNet) Inspector of Nuisance to Environmental Health Practitioner